boy12371/websync/websync-interface/ReadMe.md

 ```

 <h3>Parameters</h3>
-path - Required.
+> _path_ - Required.
 Full path to the new file.
-content - Optional.
+> _content_ - Optional.
 Create an empty file if content not provided.

+-

 ### <> Get content ###